Lyrecoph/placepicker/readme.md

 ## Features

-**1.Place Selection:** Users can browse a list of places, which are sorted based on proximity to their current location.
+**1. Place Selection:** Users can browse a list of places, which are sorted based on proximity to their current location.
 They can then select places they are interested in visiting, which will be added to their collection.

-**Remove Place:** If a user changes their mind, they can remove a place from their collection.
+**2. Remove Place:** If a user changes their mind, they can remove a place from their collection.
 A modal confirmation dialog is shown to prevent accidental deletions.

-**Location-based Sorting:** The application uses the browser's geolocation API to obtain the user's location and sorts the list of available places based on the distance from the user.
+**3. Location-based Sorting:** The application uses the browser's geolocation API to obtain the user's location and sorts the list of available places based on the distance from the user.

-**Local Storage:** The app persists the user's selection using local storage, allowing users to retain their collection of places even after refreshing or closing the browser.
+**4. Local Storage:** The app persists the user's selection using local storage, allowing users to retain their collection of places even after refreshing or closing the browser.

-**Modal & Confirmation:** A modal dialog is used for confirming the deletion of a selected place, featuring a countdown timer to auto-confirm the deletion.
+**5. Modal & Confirmation:** A modal dialog is used for confirming the deletion of a selected place, featuring a countdown timer to auto-confirm the deletion.

 ## Components